natgo/wt-wiki-scraper/wikitext-transpiled/ground/ZBD04A.md

 To address a missing piece of ZBD04 - its protection, PLA issued the demand for a new IFV that retains identical turret system while vastly improving its protection.
 The weight and protection of the original ZBD04 also eliminated the options of applique armor or ERA packages, thus leading to the complete redesign of new IFV with a larger chassis while upgrading the protection rated for 30 mm autocannons at certain distance; amphibious capabilities was also retained but only rated for inland water bodies and rivers as the waterjet system was removed.
 The new IFV was first spotted in 2008 as "ZBD08" until the official statement issued in 2014's "Peace Mission 2014" exercise unrevealed the new IFV as ZBD04A.

 === [[wt:en/news/8776-development-zbd-04a-the-unstoppable-scout-en|Devblog]] ===
 The ZBD-04 which has a fighting compartment from the Russian BMP-3 was developed in China in the late 1990s and began entering service in the early 2000s.
 The next model of this vehicle was the modernized ZBD-04A, featuring additional armor and improved electronics.
 This vehicle was first presented to the general public at a parade in 2015.
-Today, the ZBD-04A is in service with units and is the most modern vehicle of this class in the People’s Liberation Army of China.
+Today, the ZBD-04A is in service with units and is the most modern vehicle of this class in the People's Liberation Army of China.

 == Media ==
 <!-- ''Excellent additions to the article would be video guides, screenshots from the game, and photos.'' -->